 Bee bread, also written in one word, beebread, is a lesser-known product of the hive, equally nutritious and healthy.

 Honey bees take their vital carbohydrates from nectar and pollen.
-The rest of of their necessary nutrients like lipids, proteins, minerals, vitamins cannot be found in nectar and will be taken almost exclusively from pollen.
+The rest of their necessary nutrients, like lipids, proteins, minerals, and vitamins, cannot be found in nectar and will be taken almost exclusively from pollen.
+Using both of them, honey bees make bee bread.

 Beekeepers should always let bee bread and honey for the honey bees during winter and early spring.
 Young bees and worker bees use bee bread to produce royal jelly to feed larvae with it.